Lapr5G21/sem5pi-24-25-3ddg21/docs/OperationRequestUpdate/readme.md

-# US 5.1.18
+# US 5.1.17

-As a Doctor, I want to remove an operation requisition, so that the healthcare activities are provided as necessary.
+As a Doctor, I want to update an operation requisition, so that the Patient has access to the necessary healthcare

 ## 2. Requirements

-**US 5.1.18** As a Doctor, I want to remove an operation requisition, so that the healthcare activities are provided as necessary.
+**US 5.1.17** As a Doctor, I want to update an operation requisition, so that the Patient has access to the necessary healthcare

 **Acceptance Criteria:**

-- 5.1.18.1 - Doctors can delete operation requests they created if the operation has not yet been scheduled.
+- 5.1.17.1 - Doctors can update operation requests they created (e.g., change the deadline or priority).

-- 5.1.18.2 -  A confirmation prompt is displayed before deletion.
+- 5.1.17.2 -  The system checks that only the requesting doctor can update the operation request.

-- 5.1.18.3 - Once deleted, the operation request is removed from the patient’s medical record and cannot be recovered.
+- 5.1.17.3 - The system logs all updates to the operation request (e.g., changes to priority or deadline).

-- 5.1.18.4 - The system notifies the Planning Module and updates any schedules that were relying on this request.
+- 5.1.17.4 - Updated requests are reflected immediately in the system and notify the Planning Module of any changes.

 ## 3. Views